 “Genomics is the study of the body’s genes, their functions and their influence on the growth, development and working of the body – using a variety of techniques to look at the body’s DNA and associated compounds.”
 (NHS England, 2019, Genomics).
-Genomics is a central element towards greater personalisation of care.
+Genomics is a central element towards greater personalisation of care with potential ethical, psychological and social implications.
 Use this guide to find information resources about genomics and genetic nursing including books, reports and journal articles.

-Lea D, Cheek D, Brazeau D and Brazeau G (2015) Mastering pharmacogenomics: a nurse’s handbook for success, Indianapolis: Sigma Theta Tau International.
+Halsey Lea D, Cheek D J, Brazeau D and Brazeau G (2015) Mastering pharmacogenomics: a nurse’s handbook for success.
+Indianapolis: Sigma Theta Tau International.

 RCN Library and Archive Service

 Page last updated - 25/03/2021